Skip to Main Content

 Specialist research resources

-Add to the results you've identified on Summon by using these specialist journal databases to find quality articles for your assignments.
+Add to the results you've identified on Library Search by using these specialist journal databases to find quality articles for your assignments.
 The following databases provide details of relevant journal articles (usually including an abstract) and in some cases may also provide a link to the article itself.

 For a full list of databases see our A-Z list of electronic resources.